-Other situations that tip the scale in favor of in-house content creation is when confidentiality is critical, or competition is high.
+Other situations that tip the scale in favor of in-house content creation are when confidentiality is critical or competition is high.
 If protecting your intellectual capital is a must-do, in-house talent is likely right for you.

 2) The Agency Approach

-There are literally millions of agencies that content marketers can turn to for help with creating content from small, boutique, firms to large multi-national organizations with a global presence.
-Whether you’re looking to outsource all of your content creation operations, or just specific elements of creative—e.g., help with branding, PR, video creation, podcast development, event management, etc.—there are a wide range of agencies with varying capabilities to help.
+There are literally millions of agencies that content marketers can turn to for help with creating content, from small boutique firms to large multi-national organizations with a global presence.
+Whether you’re looking to outsource all of your content creation operations or just specific elements of creativity—e.g., help with branding, PR, video creation, podcast development, event management, etc.—there is a wide range of agencies with varying capabilities to help.